Moly-malibu/RScript.r/Movielens_projects_edx.md

-# How many different movies are in the edx dataset?
+# C. How many different movies are in the edx dataset?

 ```R